MultiPL-E: A Scalable and Extensible Approach to Benchmarking Neural Code Generation: The Approach

 Compiling a function signature to an untyped language is straightforward, but requires care when the target is typed.
 Most typed languages require argument and return type annotations.
-Fortunately, a large subset of the HumanEval benchmarks employ Python's optional type annotations; we add type annotations to the others.\footnote{\Cref{subsec:static-types} shows that this does not affect Python pass rates.} The \system compilers for typed languages translate these types to target language types.
+Python has optional type annotations.
+Thus if a benchmark has type annotations, we can translate them to types in a target language.
+Fortunately, a large subset of the HumanEval benchmarks employ Python's optional type annotations.
+We introduce type annotations to the few that do not.
+None of the MBPP benchmarks have type annotations.
+Instead of manually adding annotations to 400+ benchmarks, we infer the types of the values that appear in the MBPP assertions.

+Translating types and typed values is subtly different for every language.
+For example, five HumanEval problems use types such as \texttt{Any} which cannot be translated to most traditional statically typed languages (e.g., C++ and Rust).
+We fail to compile these few problems to these languages.

+Another problem arises when compiling to languages with algebraic datatypes or discriminated unions.
+For example, consider translating the Python type \lstinline|Optional[Int]| to Rust, Swift, or Scala.
+The analogous type in the target language is an algebraic datatype.
+This means that when the Python number \lstinline|n| has type \lstinline|Optional[Int]| it must translate to the value \lstinline|Some(n)|.
+Optional values are very common in Python benchmarks, and we use this approach extensively.

-Many typed languages require type annotations in data structures, which appear in unit tests.
+Finally, many typed languages require type annotations in data structures, which appear in unit tests.
 For example, C++ vectors require an annotation specifying their element type, and numbers in Rust (sometimes) require a type suffix.
 We perform limited local type inference to calculate these types from the type of the function signature to ensure that the unit tests always compile successfully.
-The HumanEval benchmarks have five problems that employ Python types that cannot be expressed in all conventional typed languages, such as \texttt{Any}, which is the type of all values.
-We fail to compile these 5 problems to most typed languages.

-A further problem arises when the target language has discriminated unions, which require us to inject values into constructors in the target language.
-For example, we compile a Python number \lstinline|n| to \lstinline|Some(n)| in Rust, only if the context is typed \lstinline|Optional[Int]| (similarly in Swift and Scala).

-\paragraph{Translating Doctests}
+\subsubsection{Translating Doctests}

 Python \emph{doctests} are a standard format for examples in documentation.
 While many of the HumanEval prompts include examples, not all of them are validly formatted doctests.
 We standardize examples to the Python doctest format ("\textgreater{}\textgreater{}\textgreater" prepended).
 We apply value-to-value compilation to the doctests as we do for unit tests.
 However, since not all languages have an equivalent doctest format, we keep the Python format for all target languages.